 The Link Aggregation function helps you overcome bandwidth limitations of individual ports.
-The Link Aggregation function lets you combine 2 or more connections into one logical connection between 2 devices.
+The Link Aggregation function lets you combine 2 or more links in parallel, creating a logical link between 2 devices.
 The parallel links increase the bandwidth between the 2 devices.